saylordotorg/course_bus205/Unit06.md

+---
+layout: default
+title: "BUS205: Business Law and Ethics"
+course_description: "An introduction to the laws and ethical standards that managers must abide by while conducting business.
+This course explores the legal framework designed to protect both consumers and businesses, and outlines the legal and ethical environment in which businesses operate."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Intellectual Property** <span id="6"></span>
 **How many people have the recipe for Coca-Cola?
 Probably only a few high-level executives within the company.
 The recipe gives Coca-Cola a